FCE Reading and Use of English Practice Test 6 Printable

 1. A – against.
 ‘To protect against something’ is the only correct collocation in this context.
 ‘To protect with something’ would mean using something for protection, not protecting from something, in this case the rising water levels.

 3. A – consists.
-The only verb in the list that can be followed by ‘of’.
+Here we limit our choice because of the preposition – ‘consist’ is the only verb in the list that can be followed by ‘of’.

 7. B – View.
 Look at or see.
 ‘Sight’ can’t be used as a verb.
 ‘Hear’ doesn’t fit as you’re unlikely to hear it – it makes no noise unless being lifted, which doesn’t happen very often.
 ‘Explore’ doesn’t make sense – you can’t explore it sitting in a cafeteria.